morrisons andrews liver salts

 If one works for you, the other should too.

 So, which one should you go for?
-In my opinion, Morrisons’ own brand is the winner here.
-It offers the same effectiveness at a lower cost.
+Morrisons’ own brand takes it, honestly.
+You’re getting the same results for less money.

 Plus, the slight differences in taste and dissolution aren’t enough to justify the extra expense of Andrews.